ddayin/Unity6-URP-Base/README.md

 # Unity6-URP-Base
-base unity 6 project which supports URP
+unity 6 base template project which supports URP.
+You can call this project as Framework.